 Friday – Into the Desert

 Fridays are a quiet time of the week for Moroccans, making this a good day for travel.
-From the Todra Gorge, you can head toward Alnif, the “trilobite capital of the world”.
+Make your first stop Alnif, the “trilobite capital of the world”.
 While the landscape looks quite barren today, it’s not difficult to stumble upon literally hundreds of fossils simply by stopping the car and taking a brief walk, proving that this was once a much more hospitable environment.

 From here, continue toward Merzouga, a town that has built itself on the tourism opportunities of the Saharan dunes of Erg Chebbi.
 If you arrive early in the afternoon, you might have time for birdwatching at Dayet Srji, riding an ATV in the sand dunes, or burying yourself in the sand which supposedly helps with joint pain.
 I’d absolutely recommend a camel trek into the desert for sunset: a quiet way to experience just how vast these sand dunes are.

 Where to stay in Morocco Desert: Any local hotel or tourist agency can arrange an overnight of camping.
 You’ll sleep in a Bedouin-style tent, dine al fresco, sit by the campfire with local music, and stargaze.
 Not your style?
 Try the Hotel Riad Ali for air conditioning and a pool, if you prefer.